 It is easiest to pick a book you have not read before.
 And if you pick a title from the booklist, thats it.
 However, you may decide that (a) you have read everything on the list, (b) read everything you think is interesting on the list or (c) waited too long to get the book(s) you were interested in from the library and are now stuck.
 You may read a book that isnt on the booklist, but you must get Dr. Phils approval beforehand and be prepared to hand in a draft of your paper at least one week before it is due.
 If you go ahead and write a paper on a book that Dr. Phil has not approved anyway, there is a 100,000 point penalty.

 Having said that, it can be worthwhile to compare what is in the book and movie of a particular combination.
-Currently Dr. Phil is using Book/Movie combinations for his second-semester Physics courses (PHYS-115 and PHYS-207 at WMU) after prototyping the assignment with the Honors PHYS-205 students.
+Currently Dr. Phil is using Book/Movie combinations for his second-semester Physics courses (PHYS-115 and PHYS-207 at WMU).
+You can, however, do this on your own IF you agree to a change in the rules.
 Having more to evaluate means you have to write a longer paper its only fair.
 You also have to split your paper between the book and the movie.

 Scope of the Paper

 A booklist only about Physics topics is likely to be a very short and boring list.
-A movie list only about Physics would be painfully short.
 While it is true that Everything is Physics, there is nothing more pathetic that someone reading a really good medical story and then writing a paper where you try to find the one or two things that seem like PHYS-205 Physics, and so end up talking about the Physics of taking someones blood pressure.
 While the use of a sphygmomanometer is rather fascinating, even Michael Crichton isnt likely to spend much time to reveal any information about its use in the pages of one of his technothrillers.

-NOTE: The most popular combos, i.e. the ones Dr. Phil has read the most papers on, have been written by Michael Crichton (The Andromeda Strain, The Terminal Man, Jurassic Park and Timeline).
+NOTE: The most popular books, i.e. the ones Dr. Phil has read the most papers on, have been written by Michael Crichton (The Andromeda Strain, Five Patients, The Terminal Man, Congo, Jurassic Park, Airframe and Timeline) and Tom Clancy (The Hunt for Red October and The Sum of All Fears).
 They wouldnt be popular (and rich) authors or have their stories turned into hit movies unless their writings were a lot of fun.
 Now not all of these nine books may be authorized for this particular semester, and no other Crichton or Clancy books will be approved, so dont bother asking.
 But despite the fact that they show up in a lot of papers, there is no problem with many people writing their papers on the same book.

 For many of the papers you may have written in high school or college, they have not wanted you to have or express your own opinions.
 But this is exactly what we want here Dr. Phil wants to know what you think, whether you liked the book, etc.